leocov-dev/lc-dotfiles/README.md

 ```
 $ git clone git@github.com:leocov-dev/dotfiles.git ~/.dotfiles
 ```
+>You may alternatively clone to any location and create a simlink to `~/.dotfiles`.
+>
->If you don't want to or can't use `~/.dotfiles` for the repo root then you can clone to any location but **MUST** setup your shell to populate the environment variable `DOTFILES` with the repo location.
+>If you don't want to or can't use `~/.dotfiles` for the repo root
+>then you can clone to any location but **MUST** setup your shell to populate
+>the environment variable `DOTFILES` with the repo location.

 Initialize with:
 ```